patrickwelfringer/project_guidelines/README.md

 - Projects should be seperated by ability, not by age
 - We shouldn't have gendered projects.
+- We should reinforce the idea that coding is an ability, not a gift.
+It comes from working, not from talent.
 - Each project should be suitable for all learners, including those with learning disabilities or special needs.
+- We shouldn't have any exclusionary language, including racist, sexist, or homophobic language.

 ## Language